MattPereira/etherscript/README.md

 ## Hardhat Guide

 - `hardhat.config.ts` specifies the settings like imports, networks, solidity verions, etc that will all be made available through the hre (hardhat runtime environment)
+- Run `yarn global add hardhat-shorthand` if you would like to run your hardhat comands with `hh` instead of `yarn hardhat`

 ### Scripts